SCCapstone/FitbitTeam/README.md

 Run tests:
 -click test firsttest.spec.js
-Here is good for cypress if you need further help https://www.youtube.com/watch?v=VvLocgtCQnY
+Here is good for cypress if you need further help https://www.youtube.com/watch?v=VvLocgtCQnY There walkthrough is very detailed on the site [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell)

 [Cypress online dashboard](https://dashboard.cypress.io/) is setup and should be used to test before deployment.
 Keep testing components within the respective project directory.
 It would be helpful to record testings to show how a bug comes up, and post these as issues.
 This links with GitHub as well.